Rondas campesinas: Organization

 The different levels of violence and the bottom-up production of security resulted in different organizational patterns within the communities.
 In the north of the country, most communities suffered from cattle rustling and criminal actions, the peasant communities arranged their patrols through peer-to-peer enforcement.
 In the south and center, terrorism presented an existential threat reducing the villagers' time horizon.
 The higher risks increased the willingness for the peasantry to allocate authority to the security arrangement.
 Communities tended to organize vertically.

+The rondas developed their own legal system that acts parallelly to the ordinary justice system.

 Legalization and government coordination

 It was only in 1982 that the Peruvian government began to take action in earnest.
 Military rule was established in nine provinces after a state of emergency was declared in December of that year, and the rondas campesinas were employed by the military.
 The Peruvian military, their auxiliaries the rondas campesinas, and the Sendero Luminoso guerrillas all committed human rights atrocities during the course of the conflict.
 For two years, the "dirty war" was fought, with all sides killing anyone suspected for any reason of being with whoever "the enemy" was to the killers.
 The Peruvian Marine Infantry made a policy of clearing the countryside for battle, and relocating people to strategically defended areas.
 It was in one of these new settlements that the first official civil defense committee was developed by the citizens, based on the military's model of government.
 Men and women both contributed to the committee, with men patrolling and protecting the community while women cooked and cleaned in support of the men's obligations.

 In 1990, President Alberto Fujimori came to power.
-He, along with Peru’s armed forces, armed the rondas campesinas.
+He, along with Peru's armed forces, armed the rondas campesinas.
 From 1991 to 1992, the president and the government issued several decrees legalizing and regulating the existing rondas.
 Specifically, the “Comites de Autodefensa” (Committees of Self-Defense) were to work in tandem with the military and/or the police to provide local defense of their villages.
 These committees were armed by the government, mostly with 12-gauge shotguns, and trained by the official Peruvian military.
 A later decree specified that all legally recognized rondas needed to work with and under the guidelines of the Comites de Autodefensa.